mollymca/WRFHydro/README.md

 # WRF-Hydro® <img src="https://github.com/NCAR/wrf_hydro_nwm_public/blob/master/.github/images/wrf_hydro_symbol_logo_2017_09.png" width=100 align="left" />

 ## Description
 Meta-repository for the WRF-Hydro® modeling ecosystem.
-For additional information on WRF-Hydro® please visit our official [website](https://ral.ucar.edu/projects/wrf_hydro/overview).
+For additional information on WRF-Hydro please visit our official [website](https://ral.ucar.edu/projects/wrf_hydro/overview).

 ## What is WRF-Hydro®?
 The WRF-Hydro® modeling system was originally designed as a model coupling framework to facilitate easier coupling between the Weather Research and Forecasting model and components of terrestrial hydrological models.
 WRF-Hydro is both a stand-alone hydrological modeling architecture as well as a coupling architecture for coupling of hydrological models with atmospheric models.
 WRF-Hydro is fully-parallelized to enable its usage on clusters and high performance computing systems alike.